unpoly/unpoly3-slides/index.md

 ---------------------------------------------

 - Cached content will remain navigatable for 90 minutes
-- Revalidation will fail, but no not change the page and trigger `onOffline()`
+- Revalidation will fail, but not change the page and trigger `onOffline()`
 - Clicking uncached content will not change the page and trigger `onOffline()`